kemuelGermones/Personal-website/README.md

 ### Description

-Is a personal website built with HTML and CSS that provides information about myself and my individual work samples
+Oersonal website built with HTML and CSS that provides information about myself and my individual work samples

 ### Requirements